opendocsg/slw-judgments-backfill/2013_SGCA_41/report.md

 **_Threshold for appellate intervention_**

-37     It is well-settled that appellate intervention is narrowly circumscribed: a trial judge’s findings of fact should not ordinarily be disturbed where they hinge on an assessment of witness credibility ( _Tat Seng Machine Movers Pte Ltd v Orix Leasing Singapore Ltd_ [2009] 4 SLR(R) 1101 at [41] and _Yong Kheng Leong and another v Panweld Trading Pte Ltd and another_ [2013] 1 SLR 173 at [18]).
+37     It is well-settled that appellate intervention is narrowly circumscribed: a trial judge’s findings of fact should not ordinarily be disturbed where they hinge on an assessment of witness credibility ( _Tat Seng Machine Movers Pte Ltd v Orix Leasing Singapore Ltd_ <span class="citation">[2009] 4 SLR(R) 1101</span> at [41] and _Yong Kheng Leong and another v Panweld Trading Pte Ltd and another_ <span class="citation">[2013] 1 SLR 173</span> at [18]).

-Nevertheless, appellate intervention is justified where a trial judge’s findings of fact is plainly wrong or against the weight of evidence — for instance, where the inferences drawn by the trial judge are not supported by the primary or objective evidence on record ( _Ng Chee Chuan v Ng Ai Tee (administratrix of the estate of Yap Yoon Moi, deceased)_ [2009] 2 SLR(R) 918 at [12] and [13]).
+Nevertheless, appellate intervention is justified where a trial judge’s findings of fact is plainly wrong or against the weight of evidence — for instance, where the inferences drawn by the trial judge are not supported by the primary or objective evidence on record ( _Ng Chee Chuan v Ng Ai Tee (administratrix of the estate of Yap Yoon Moi, deceased)_ <span class="citation">[2009] 2 SLR(R) 918</span> at [12] and [13]).

 **_Did Park make an actionable misrepresentation?_**

-38     An operative misrepresentation consists in a false statement of existing or past fact made by one party before or at the time of making the contract, which is addressed to the other party and which induces the other party to enter into the contract ( _Tan Chin Seng and others v Raffles Town Club Pte Ltd_ [2003] 3 SLR(R) 307 (“ _Raffles Town Club”_ ) at [20]).
+38     An operative misrepresentation consists in a false statement of existing or past fact made by one party before or at the time of making the contract, which is addressed to the other party and which induces the other party to enter into the contract ( _Tan Chin Seng and others v Raffles Town Club Pte Ltd_ <span class="citation">[2003] 3 SLR(R) 307</span> (“ _Raffles Town Club”_ ) at [20]).

 39     S 2(1) of the Misrepresentation Act does not alter the (common) law as to what constitutes a misrepresentation ( _Raffles Town Club_ at [23]).
-It does, however, reverse the burden of proof, in that the party who made the misrepresentation has to show that he had reasonable grounds to believe that the fact represented was true ( _Ng Buay Hock and another v Tan Keng Huat and another_ [1997] 1 SLR(R) 507 at [28]).
+It does, however, reverse the burden of proof, in that the party who made the misrepresentation has to show that he had reasonable grounds to believe that the fact represented was true ( _Ng Buay Hock and another v Tan Keng Huat and another_ <span class="citation">[1997] 1 SLR(R) 507</span> at [28]).

 _Erroneous characterisation of the representation_